 Prospects need to be finessed into a purchasing decision a lot of the times, especially with purchases that have large price tags.
 Don’t forget this in your marketing.
-If you think you can mail a postcard about your great siding or energy-saving windows to a prospect and book an appointment off of a call that same day, well, you haven’t paid any attention to how you buy things.
+If you think you can send an email to a prospect and be able to talk to them that same day, well, you haven’t paid any attention to how you buy things.
 Maybe a few of you are impulse buyers no matter the size of the product or the investment, but most of you fall exactly where John Smith falls – reticent to part with your money until you are sure you are making the best decision possible.
 Give John Smith a nudge to action in your marketing.
 Baby steps.

 Personalize Your Message:

 Probably the best low-risk call to action is to provide an information offer to your prospects.
 You know they need more information before they are comfortable to buy, so why not give it to them?
 You get to be the company that stands up for the consumer, pumping him with the right knowledge to make the most informed decision.
 Not sure what is the best type of offer to offer.